AgentMantis/agent-ai-bot-protect/README.md

 npm run build:element
 ```

-Refresh the wordpress page and the Bot Shield plugin should be available.
+Refresh the wordpress page and the BotShield plugin should be available.